canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

 ## Requirements

 - Juju >= 3.1
-- A load balancer type Juju controller has been bootstrapped, and is externally reachable
+- A Juju controller has been bootstrapped, and is externally reachable
 - A Control Plane Kubernetes cluster configured with
-  - A load balancer with at least 1 available IP address for the Access and Mobility Management Function (AMF)
+  - 1 available IP address for the Access and Mobility Management Function (AMF)
 - A User Plane Kubernetes cluster configured with
-  - A load balancer with at least 1 available IP address for the User Plane Function (UPF)
+  - 1 available IP address for the User Plane Function (UPF)
   - Multus
 - 1 Juju cloud per Kubernetes cluster named `control-plane-cloud` and `user-plane-cloud` respectively

 ## Deploy SD-Core Control Plane

-Create a Juju overlay file with the following content:
+Create a Juju overlay file.

 ```console
 cat << EOF > control-plane-overlay.yaml